Future of Elon Musk and Tesla are on the line this week as shareholders vote on massive pay package

 Wedbush Analyst Dan Ives said he expects the package to be overwhelmingly reapproved, ending a lot of uncertainty with Musk.
 “This issue has been an overhang on Tesla’s stock, and this will be important to move this distraction in the rearview mirror,” Ives wrote in a note to investors.

-Shares of Tesla Inc. have slumped more than 30% this year with the company warning of “notably lower” sales growth this year.
+Shares of Tesla Inc. have slumped more than 30% this year with the company warning of “notably lower” sales growth in 2024.

 Also on the shareholder ballot is the related issue of moving the electric vehicle maker's legal home out of Delaware to Texas.